Did you know that you can earn $37 million annually from a convenience store in just five years?

 Licenses You Need to Open a Convenience Store

-Typical licenses and permits that you will need to run a convenience store include:
+Typically, you’ll need the following licenses and permits to run a convenience store include:

 - Sales tax permit